 Be thoughtful about titles and data to help assist you with connecting back to field groups and fields.
 If the report has too much data, it may be hard to pull from easily within the setup process.
 Consider breaking the reports up by grading period or desired data (such as Fall, Winter, or Spring), so reports are smaller and more efficient.

-The data must be pulled together into a Custom Report.
-To get started, we recommend using Students > Search 2.0 which will provide you a currently enrolled student list to get started.
+- Select Search 2.0 which will provide you a currently enrolled student list to get started.

 To learn more about how to use this tool, visit Create a Custom Report using Student Search 2.0.